-Globally, type 2 diabetes has reached epidemic proportions and is associated with an increased risk of cardiovascular disease (CVD) and premature mortality.
-The total number of people with diabetes worldwide is projected to rise from 366 million in 2012 to 552 million in 2030.1 In 2012, type 2 diabetes imposed direct and indirect costs of an estimated \$245 billion in the US.2 It is estimated that low levels of physical activity (PA) causes 7 % of the global burden of disease from type 2 diabetes, and that inactivity causes more deaths than smoking.3

-In addition to type 2 diabetes, low PA has been demonstrated to contribute to obesity, coronary heart disease (CHD)/myocardial infarction (MI), stroke, hypertension (HTN), dyslipidaemia, osteoporosis and cancer (colon, breast and bowel).^{4,5} As a result, sedentary lifestyles are one of the most significant public health problems of the 21st century.
-Low PA was directly responsible for 3 % of disability adjusted life-years in the UK in 2002.6 Furthermore, it has been estimated that low cardiorespiratory fitness (CRF) was the cause of approximately 16 % of deaths in the Aerobics Center Longitudinal Study, which was more than the combined number of deaths due to smoking, obesity and diabetes in this population.7 Despite the known risks of low PA, there have been substantial declines in PA over the past decades.
-Over the last 50 years in the US, it has been estimated that daily occupation-related PA has decreased by more than 100 calories,8 and household management PA has fallen by well over this amount.9 In addition to the effects of PA on morbidity and mortality, there are clear economic reasons to improve PA: a US cohort study (8,000 health plan members and national population percentage estimates derived from the National Health Interview Survey) found that low PA, overweight and obesity were associated with 23 % of health plan healthcare charges and 27 % of national healthcare charges.10
+Globally, type 2 diabetes has reached epidemic proportions and is associated with an increased risk for cardiovascular disease (CVD) and premature mortality.
+The total number of people with diabetes worldwide is projected to rise from 366 million in 2012 to 552 million in 2030.1 In 2012, type 2 diabetes imposed direct and indirect costs of an estimated \$245 billion in the US.2 It is estimated that low levels of physical activity (PA) causes 7 % of the global burden of disease from type 2 diabetes, and that inactivity causes more deaths than smoking.3 responsible for 3 % of disability adjusted life-years in the UK in 2002.6 Furthermore, it has been estimated that low cardiorespiratory fitness (CRF) was the cause of approximately 16 % of deaths in the Aerobics Center Longitudinal Study, which was more than the combined number of deaths due to smoking, obesity, and diabetes in this population.7 Despite the known risks of low PA, there have been substantial declines in PA over the past decades.
+Over the last 50 years in the US, it has been estimated that daily occupation-related PA has decreased by more than 100 calories,8 and household management PA has fallen by well over this amount.9 In addition to the effects of PA on morbidity and mortality, there are clear economic reasons to improve PA: a US cohort study (8,000 health plan members and national population percentage estimates derived from the National Health Interview Survey) found that low PA, overweight, and obesity were associated with 23 % of health plan healthcare charges and 27 % of national healthcare charges.10